travis-ci/docs-travis-ci-com/user/job-lifecycle.md

 ## Breaking the Build

-If any of the commands in the first four phases of the build lifecycle return a non-zero exit code, the build is broken:
+If any of the commands in the first four phases of the job lifecycle return a non-zero exit code, the build is broken:

 - If `before_install`, `install` or `before_script` returns a non-zero exit code, the build is **errored** and stops immediately.